 Product Disruptions Are Impacting My Business Continuity

-- Describe a process to respond to a product disruption that includes key leadership stakeholders for decision making and communication.
+- Describe a process to respond to product disruption that includes key leadership stakeholders for decision making and communication.

 - Identify and address potential business continuity risk factors.

-- Explain the various questions providers, suppliers and distributors should be asking each other and how the information should be used in the emergency planning process.
+- Explain the various questions providers, suppliers, and distributors should be asking each other and how the information should be used in the emergency planning process.

 Value analysis, purchasing, manufacturers, distributors; operations, inventory management.

 - Annisa Claunch — Senior Account Manager, O&M Halyard